Rodlike Heisenberg nanomagnet driven by propagating magnetic field: Nonequilibrium phase transition

 The geometry of the system is quasi one dimensional of size $N=L_x\times L_y \times L_z$ where $L_x=L_y=4$ and $L_z= 200$.
 This describes the structure of rodlike Heisenberg nanomagnet.
 The magnetic wave is propagating in the z-direction.
 The system is exposed to the open boundary conditions in all directions.

 2 cm { \bf III.
 Monte Carlo methods applied to Heisenberg nanomagnet:} 0.5 cm

-The system is initially kept at very high temperature, guranteed by the random spin configuration, leading to paramagnetic phase.
+The system is initially kept at a very high temperature, guaranteed by the random spin configuration of the paramagnetic phase.
 Then the magnetic field is applied.
-The magnetic field (space-time dependent) is propagating along the z-direction (long axis of the system considered here).
-The space-time dependent magnetic field keeps the system far away from the equilibrium.
-However, the nonequilibrium steady state of the system can be achieved at any lower temperature by cooling the system slowly from the initial high temperature configuration.
+The magnetic field (space-time dependent) is propagating along the z-direction (longitudinal axis of the system considered here).
+The space-time-dependent magnetic field keeps the system far away from the equilibrium.
+However, the nonequilibrium steady state of the system can be achieved at any lower temperature by cooling the system slowly from the initial high-temperature spin configuration.

-The spins of the system are updated by random updating scheme with Metropolis single spin-flip algorithm.
+The spins of the system are updated by a random updating scheme with Metropolis single spin-flip algorithm.
 A lattice site is chosen randomly.
 The initial spin state of that site is noted.
 A trial spin configuration of that chosen site is chosen randomly.
-The change in energy ($\Delta H$) has been calculated from the given form of the Hamiltonian (equation-1) with nearest neighbour interactions.
-This trial spin configration will be accepted with Metropolis probability\cite{binder,newman}
+The change in energy ($\Delta H$) has been calculated from the given form of the Hamiltonian (equation-1) with nearest-neighbor interactions.
+This trial spin configuration will be accepted with Metropolis probability\cite{binder,newman}

 The trial spin configuration will be accepted if another random number (uniformly distributed between 0 and 1) is less than or equal to the Metropolis probability mentioned above (equation-2).
-In this way, $N$ number of such updates have been done. $N$ such random updates constitutes the time unit and termed as MCSS (Monte Carlo Step per Site).
+In this way, $N$ number of such updates have been done. $N$ such random updates constitute the time unit and are termed as MCSS (Monte Carlo Step per Site).
 At any fixed temperature, $16\times10^5$ MCSS are allowed.
 The initial $8\times10^5$ MCSS are discarded (as assumed the transient period to achieve the nonequilibrium steady state (NESS)).
-The quantities are measured from the averaging over next $8\times10^5$ MCSS.
+The quantities are measured from the averaging over the next $8\times10^5$ MCSS.
 The stepsize of the temperature for cooling the system was considered $\Delta T=0.05$.
 The unit of temperature is $J/k$.
 This value of $\Delta T$ is assumed to be small enough to move from one nonequilibrium steady state (NESS) to lower temperature NESS.